-- 2 teaspoons bread machine or instant yeast
+- 2 teaspoons bread-machine or instant yeast

-- 2 cups of shredded cheese
+- 2 cups (8 ounces) of shredded Cheddar cheese

 Making the Dough:

-Tip: It's easier to measure out the total amount of milk and flour (as directed in step #1) you will need before you get started
+Tip: It's easier to measure out the total amount of milk and flour (as directed in step #1) you will need before you get started.

 - Measure out 1 cup of milk.
 In a separate small bowl, measure out 3 cups flour.

 - Add the remaining 1/2 cup of milk to the cooked milk/flour mixture and whisk energetically.
 It's OK if there are still a few lumps.
 They will disappear in the mixing process.
-Add to the bread machine pan.
+Add to the bread-machine pan.